-If you really want to get away from it all over the holidays, plan a trip to a park less traveled in the winter.
-Rocky Mountain National Park is quiet in winter as the park is less populated.
-However, it's a great time to visit as much of the wildlife is still completely active.
-Seeing an elk in its natural habitat is an experience you won’t forget.
-The park also offers ranger-led snowshoe tours to view coyote, elk, deer, and snowshoe hares.
-Backcountry skiing and snowboarding are also fun things to do.
+If you really want to get away from it all over the holidays, plan a trip to a park less traveled in the winter, where every tree's a Christmas tree decorated by nature.
+Rocky Mountain National Park in Colorado is quiet and uncrowded, but the wildlife is still active, and it's easy to spot tracks in the snow.
+Seeing an elk or moose in its natural habitat is an experience you won’t forget.
+The park offers free ranger-led snowshoe tours to view coyote, elk, deer, and snowshoe hares.
+Sledding, cross-country skiing, and backcountry skiing are also exciting possibilities.

-Hiking Grand Canyon National Park in the winter may have never crossed your mind, but, rest assured, it is amazing.
-Not only is the popular park almost empty, hiking the trails with only the sound of snow crunching under your boots is one of the most beautiful experiences you can have in the park.
+Hiking Grand Canyon National Park during Christmas vacation may never have crossed your mind, but rest assured, it is amazing.
+Not only is this popular Arizona destination almost empty, hiking the trails with only the sound of snow crunching under your boots is one of the most stirring experiences you can have in the park.

-Grand Canyon also offers a great holiday experience for families with the Polar Express.
-Families can board a train that runs from Williams, Arizona to the South Rim of the park through early January and enjoy a scenic ride equipped with chocolate and cookies.
-During the ride, Santa Claus himself tells the story of “The Night Before Christmas.”
-It is a great way for your kids to see the glory of the Grand Canyon and enjoy the magic of Christmas.
-It’s also a great way to pass onto children the importance of protecting nature and preserving our parks.
+Grand Canyon also offers a fun holiday experience for families with the Polar Express.
+Families can board a train that runs from Williams, Arizona, to the South Rim of the park through early January and enjoy a scenic ride complete with hot chocolate and cookies.
+When you reach the "North Pole," Santa Claus and his reindeer are waiting with a gift for each child.
+It's the best way for your kids to see the glory of the Grand Canyon and enjoy the magic of Christmas.
+It’s also a way to pass on to children the importance of protecting nature and preserving our parks.

-With a summit over 16,000 feet, Mount Rainier is actually one of the nation's most stunning active volcanoes.
-As it grew, 25 major glaciers carved beautiful valleys, and have formed the largest collection of permanent ice on a single U.S. peak.
-The park is truly stunning in the winter months and offers plenty of outdoor activities.
-Visitors can cross-country ski, sled, and snowmobile.
-A great way to experience the park over the holidays is to snowshoe through the park.
-With 16 trails to choose from, it’s easy to experience a quiet afternoon deep in the heart of the wilderness.
+Your kids have never seen a frozen world quite like this.
+With a summit over 16,000 feet, Mount Rainier in Washington is actually one of the nation's most stunning active volcanoes.
+As it grew, 25 major glaciers carved beautiful valleys and formed the largest collection of permanent ice on a single U.S. peak.
+The park is truly stunning in December, and it offers plenty of outdoor activities.
+Visitors can cross-country ski, sled, and snowboard.
+The best way to experience the park over the holidays is on snowshoes, with a ranger guide to teach you about winter ecology.

-If snow isn’t your thing, don’t worry, the parks also offer great getaways to escape winter.
-Virgin Islands National Park provides a picturesque beach vacation: white, sandy beaches surrounded by turquoise water.
+If snow isn’t your thing, don’t worry.
+America's national parks also offer great getaways to escape winter.
+With white, sandy beaches surrounded by turquoise water, Virgin Islands National Park provides opportunities for a paradisiacal vacation.
 In fact, with more than 800 subtropical plants, coral reefs, and mangrove swamps, you will feel like you traveled outside the U.S. to a tropical getaway.

 Be sure to visit Trunk Bay, considered one of the world's most beautiful beaches.
-With a 225-yard long snorkeling trail, there is no shortage of unique marine life and underwater beauty to explore.
-Cinnamon Bay is also a prime spot for visitors looking for water sports like sailing, scuba diving, and snorkeling.
+With a 225-yard-long snorkeling trail, there is no shortage of unique marine life and underwater beauty to explore.
+Cinnamon Bay is also a prime spot for Christmastime visitors looking for water sports like sailing, scuba diving, and snorkeling.